loadlab/go/README.md

-# go
+# LoadLab Go
-Golang Client for LoadLab
+Golang Client for the LoadLab API

+## Note

+This project is currently WIP.